Tiendil/tiendil-org-content/content/posts/2024-016-about-book-piranesi/en.md

     That's why wizards and, even more so, magical creatures in this world walk on the edge of madness — to perform magic, you have to stop seeing the boundaries of reality.

 In "Piranesi", Susanna Clarke stays true to herself.
-Magic in Piranesi's world is an undistinguishable part of it, as in the world of English magic, and it requires the same change of consciousness from its habitants.
+Magic in Piranesi's world is an undistinguishable part of it, as in the world of English magic, and it requires the exact change of consciousness from its inhabitants.

 Also, the pace of narration is still the same measured, so get ready to enjoy the process — do not rush :-) Although I read the book on two flights.